timofruehwirth/howto/howto_figma/howto_figma.md

 ![image of the three variants of the "DropDown" component as well as the highlighted objects of the "DropDownOpen" group](howto_figma_13.png)

-In the main windown, highlight the "Click" variant and paste the objects from the clipboard (a shortcut will work out best, so use `Ctrl`+`v` in Windows or `command`+`v` on a Mac).
+Further below in the `Layers` area, highlight the "Click" variant and paste the objects from the clipboard (use a keyboard shortcut to paste).
 The copied objects will now be shown in the `Layers` area to form part of the "Click" variant.
-(Here, you might see the "DropDownText" and "DropDownShape" of the original variant that has been overwritten are still around as part of the "Click" variant; you can safely delete them.)
+(You might also see here the "DropDownText" and "DropDownShape" of the original variant that has been overwritten, which are still around as part of the "Click" variant; you can safely delete them.)

 ![image of the three variants of the "DropDown" component with the objects of the "DropDownOpen" group having been pasted into the "Click" variant](howto_figma_14.png)